 China & Taiwan: Grayhawk Agency

 Emails with attachments will not be opened.
 Due to the high volume of submissions the agency receives, we are unable to respond to all queries.
 We apologize in advance for this inconvenience .

-Query letters are also welcome by mail to the address below.
+Although we prefer email, query letters can be sent by mail to the address below.
 Please include a self-addressed stamped envelope with adequate postage, should you like your materials returned.

 Dunow, Carlson & Lerner Literary Agency